Our Commitment to Diversity and Inclusion

 - In July 2020, Bennett Jones signed the BlackNorth Initiative Law Firm Pledge which sets out a number of goals aimed at ending anti-Black systemic racism and creating opportunities for under-represented groups.
 Our Toronto Managing Partner, Dominique Hussey, serves on the board of the BlackNorth Initiative.

 - We support the Black Law Students Association Canada and its local school chapters.
-We provide mentoring and coaching to BLSA members; we were the title sponsor for Osgoode's BLSA Lincoln Alexander awards, which seeks to provide financial support to black students who plan to study for and write the LSAT; and we were one of the first law firms to contribute to the establishment of the Cecil Allan Fraser Bursary at Queen's Law School that awards a bursary to an incoming black law student.
+We provide mentoring and coaching to BLSA members and regularly participate in various career events; we were the title sponsor for Osgoode's BLSA Lincoln Alexander awards, which seeks to provide financial support to black students who plan to study for and write the LSAT; and we were one of the first law firms to contribute to the establishment of the Cecil Allan Fraser Bursary at Queen's Law School that awards a bursary to an incoming black law student.

-- As an evolution of our support for Start Proud (formerly Out on Bay), we are sponsors of the PRISME conference, Canada’s annual LGBTQ2S+ law conference, with the goal of being the biggest and broadest of its kind ever held in Canada.
+- As an evolution of our support for Start Proud (formerly Out on Bay), we are a silver sponsor of the PRISME conference, Canada’s annual LGBTQ2S+ law conference, with the goal of being the biggest and broadest of its kind ever held in Canada.

 - We hire through the Indigenous Law Student Summer Employment Program facilitated by the Law Society of Alberta that aims to provide work experience to Indigenous law students.

-- We are a proud participant in the 2022 Toronto LGBTQ2S+ Virtual Firm Hop.
+- We were proud participants in the 2022 and 2023 Toronto and Western Firm LGBTQ2S+ Virtual Firm Hop.

 - We also support a wide range of diversity and inclusion student groups at the various law schools.